 Education is the primary focus of AT&T philanthropy.
-AT&T and the AT&T Foundation provided more than \$45 million to support education initiatives across the nation in 2007.
-Since 1996, the AT&T Foundation has distributed more than \$428 million in grants to support new classroom technology, afterschool programs, teacher training and many other educational endeavors.
+In 2008, AT&T announced the largest education initiative in company history - AT&T Aspire - a \$100 million commitment focused on high school success and workforce readiness.
+AT&T Aspire supports the great work of educators - whose passion and commitment helps students succeed each and every day.
+Since 1996, the AT&T Foundation has distributed more than \$428 million in grants to support new classroom technology, after-school programs, teacher training and many other educational endeavors.

-In 2007, AT&T contributed more than \$164 million through corporate-, employee- and AT&T Foundation-giving programs.
+In 2008, AT&T contributed more than \$169 million through corporate-, employee- and AT&T Foundation-giving programs and supported nearly 23,878 organizations and programs that enrich and strengthen diverse communities nationwide.
 AT&T and the AT&T Foundation have provided more than \$1.9 billion in charitable support to communities across the country.